GalloDaSballo/badger-vaults-emitting-mix-1.5/README.md

 To ship a valid strategy, that will be evaluated to deploy on mainnet, with potentially $100M + in TVL, you need to:

 1. Add custom config in `/_setup_/config.py`
-2. Write the Strategy Code in MyStrategy.sol
+2. Write the Strategy Code in EmittingStrategy.sol
 3. Customize the StrategyResolver in `/_setup/StrategyResolver.py` so that snapshot testing can verify that operations happened correctly
 4. Write any extra test to confirm that the strategy is working properly